 Track your sales motivation success quantitatively and qualitatively

 Revenue and sales forecasts are important indicators to review but don’t overlook qualitative ways to assess your motivational strategies.
 While you need the numbers, they only go so far in making long-lasting improvements.
 Along with your data, gather feedback through in-person meetings and surveys.

 Collect feedback from agents regularly, preferably in monthly one-on-one meetings.
 Are they feeling confident that they can improve their sales performance?
 Are they discouraged?
 Learn how they’re feeling about their sales cycle and where they might need help.

 Surveys are also helpful for gauging whether your sales motivation tactics are working.
 Zendesk sends out surveys twice a year with seven basic questions, including the following:

 - Are you inspired by your manager?

 - How likely are you to refer Zendesk to a friend?

-- How likely are you to work here a year from now?
+- How likely are you to be working here a year from now?

 Each question can be answered in 30 seconds or less.
-Read through the comments to pick up on feelings outside of standardized questions.
+Reading through the comments lets you pick up on other feelings or issues outside of the standardized questions.